Should You Choose Areolar Incisions for Breast Surgery?

 After deciding that breast implants are right for you, you will still need to make several other major decisions regarding your care.
 You may be focused on choosing the right type of implant.
-However, it is also important to consider the incision pattern that you want your doctor to use.
+However, it is also important to consider the breast implant incision pattern that you want your doctor to use.
 Dr. Eliopoulos can use several different breast surgery techniques.
 Areolar breast augmentation is one of the most popular options.
 Dr. Eliopoulos will place the incisions on the outer edge of the areola, and she will insert the implants through these openings.
 Before your surgery, your doctor will provide a thorough consultation.
 She will explain more about areolar incisions.
 Then she will help you decide whether this option is right for you.
-To learn more about the areolar breast augmentation incision, contact our Chelmsford practice today.
+To learn more about the areolar incision breast augmentation, contact the Center for Plastic Surgery in Chelmsford today.

 What Is Areolar Breast Augmentation?

 Before areolar breast augmentation, you will typically receive general anesthesia.
 You will remain asleep throughout your procedure.
-Then Dr. Eliopoulos will create incisions at the bottom edge of your areolas, the dark circles of skin surrounding your nipples.
+Then, Chelmsford Breast Surgery provider Dr. Eliopoulos will create incisions at the bottom edge of your areolas, the dark circles of skin surrounding your nipples.
 Through the incisions, she will position the implants.
-In addition to offering several surgical methods, Dr. Eliopoulos provides multiple types of implants.
+In addition to offering several surgical methods, Dr. Eliopoulos provides multiple types of breast implants.
 At your initial consultation, she will help you choose the right one for your body type and cosmetic goals.

 The Benefits of Areolar Incisions

 One of the most noticeable benefits of areolar incisions is that scarring is negligible.
 Dr. Eliopoulos will carefully place the incisions so that they will be hidden in the natural folds of your skin.
 You can easily hide any remaining scars under clothes and swimwear.